Principal Designer + CEO

 After receiving a BS in Apparel and Merchandising from Colorado State University, Stasia earned an MS in Computer Information Technology from Regis University and became a systems analyst.

 In 2011, Stasia joined Stemper & Associates, a business consulting and financial management firm for interior designers.
-She has been working with Annie and her team for more than seven years and has contributed mightily to the firm’s growth.
+She has been working with Annie and her team for more than nine years and has contributed mightily to the firm’s growth.

 Stasia lives in Centennial, Colorado with her husband, daughter, son, and crazy but loveable Greater Swiss Mountain Dog.
 Her favorite color is Caribbean Sea blue.